 Aetna considers high-voltage pulsed electrogalvanic stimulation for levator syndrome experimental and investigational when criteria are not met.

 Aetna considers biofeedback medically necessary for members with refractory levator syndrome when criteria listed above are met.
 (See CPB 0132 - Biofeedback).

-Aetna considers botulinum toxin injections experimental and investigational for the treatment of levator syndrome because their effectiveness for this indication has not been established.
-(See CPB 0113 - Botulinum Toxin).
+Aetna considers the following interventions (not an all-inclusive list) experimental and investigational for the treatment of levator syndrome because their effectiveness for this indication has not been established:

 Levator syndrome (LS), also known as proctalgia fugax and chronic anal pain syndrome, is a benign disorder characterized by brief, episodic attacks of rectal discomfort and pain of varying severity.
 Although the term levator syndrome suggests that spasm of the levator ani muscles is the cause of symptoms, it is still unclear that this mechanism is responsible for all cases of functional rectal discomfort/pain.
 Attacks often occur suddenly at night, waking patients from sleep.
 In some cases, attacks may occur when the patient is straining at stool or after a bowel movement.
 The pain usually lasts for seconds to minutes, and then disappears completely.
 Most patients have less than 6 episodes a year, however, some patients experience attacks very frequently.
 The condition generally does not appear until after puberty and the frequency and severity of attacks decrease after age 60.
 The site of pain is located in the upper anal canal, just above the anal sphincter.
 Precipitating factors for this disorder include anxiety, stress, heat, cold, or fatigue (Thompson and Heaton, 1980).